FBorowiec/FBorowiec/README.md

 ***Portfolio***

+- [Developer productivity](https://github.com/FBorowiec/developer_productivity) - Materials for my developer productivity course
+- [Server setup for dockerized websites](https://github.com/FBorowiec/server_setup_for_websites_using_docker) - In this repository I setup a server with a website and an access to Grafana connected to a postgresql database, all using Docker containers.
+- [Web3](https://github.com/FBorowiec/web3) - Basic contracts created on the ethereum network.
 - [Talking containers](https://github.com/FBorowiec/talking_containers) - Example of using two docker containers communicating through sockets.
 In this example one container is reciting Shakespeare's Hamlet to another assuming an average reading speed of 150 words per minute.
 - [Scrapers](https://github.com/FBorowiec/scrapers) - Repository where I store my web scrapers.
 - [Design patterns C++](https://github.com/FBorowiec/design_patterns_cpp) - This is my Design Patterns repository containing state of the art examples of practical usage of Design Patterns in modern C++.